DHTMLX/docs-suite/docs/list/usage_selection.md

 # Work with Selection object

-You can manipulate with List items via the API of the **selection** object.
+You can manipulate List items via the API of the `selection` object.
 It is possible to select an item, remove selection, and get the id or even the object of a selected List item.

 ## Enabling/Disabling Selection object